-Having a great mentor can be a great way to accelerate your career.
-They can be a great source of independent personal counsel, practical guidance, connections and suggestions.
+As a source of independent personal counsel, practical guidance, connections and suggestions, having a mentor can assist with accelerating your career.
 But with so many junior lawyers around, and with senior lawyers being so time poor, how do you find one?
 Here are three ways to find a great commercial law mentor outside your own firm.

 1. Check out your state’s Law Society mentoring programs